FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

-Use this extension to provides an API for adding new consent terms, retrieving the latest terms, and tracking acceptances.
+Use this extension to provides an API for adding new ackowledgement terms, retrieving the latest terms, and tracking acknowledgements.

-Allows users to sign consent forms as part of their application.
-Some common consent forms include ToS and cookie consent.
+Allows users to sign ackowledgement forms as part of their application.
+Some common ackowledgement forms include ToS and cookie ackowledgement.

 ## Usage